Sustainable Living Center Oregon

 Stable to get in or out ….
 Easy Loading

 Meet at Siletz Moorage with your party.
 Your party and your SiletzBayCat will be transported up the river to a modern launch ramp.

 Transportation for the Siletz Cat and occupants are provided for your downriver trip at the following rate:

 Rentals include water-craft, paddles, life jacket, invasive species permit and parking for one vehicle.

 Warning: During the summer, the area of Siletz River nearest the mouth of the bay often has unpredictable high winds and waves.

 Wearing a personal flotation device (PFD) is mandatory.

 Ichwhit (Bear) Park is located on the Siletz River approximately river mile 6.7 (within tidal influence.)
 Facilities include a new boat ramp, boarding floats, vault toilet, parking for boat trailers and passenger vehicles.

 Reservation Office Hours ….
-10 am – 9 pm ….
-Everyday … 541-765-2109
+10 am – 9 pm … Everyday … 541-765-2109

-Launch Site Hours – 82 Siletz Hwy
+Launch Site only open for reservations – 82 Siletz Hwy